-The degree in computer science requires 135 semester hours which includes a minimum of 43 hours of computer science.
-A minimum 2.0 GPA must be maintained in the computer science courses.
+The degree in computer and information sciences requies 137 semester hours which includes a minimum of 43 semester hours of computer and information sciences courses.
+A minimum 2.00 GPA must be maintained in the computer and information sciences courses.
 The following outline gives minimum requirements.
-Additional courses to complete the requirements must be chosen by the cadet with approval of his/her departmental adviser.
-No single course may be used to satisfy requirements in two areas.
+Additional courses to complete the requiements must be chosen by the cadet with the approval of his/her department adviser.
+No single course may be used to satisfy requirements in two major areas.